 2015 was a repeat of the same activity targeting Robinson.
-Again, in 2015 Robinson lost more sales and posted its second-ever year with a loss.
-Associated Commercial Finance, Inc., Robinson's bank since 2001, gave notice that it would forebear through 2016 but then wanted the loan taken out by the end of the year.
+Again, in 2015 Robinson lost more sales and posted a second year with a loss.
+Associated Commercial Finance, Inc., Robinson's bank since 2001, gave notice that it would forebear through 2016 but then announced it wanted the loan taken out by the end of the year.

 In May 2016, the trial for false advertising was held in Federal court in Michigan.
-The jury found Robinson guilty and awarded a \$3 million judgment against Robinson.
-Post-verdict motions resulted in a reversal of the jury verdict.
+The jury found Robinson guilty and awarded \$3.8 million against Robinson.
+Post-verdict, the district court vacated the jury's damages award, and issued a permanent injunction against Robinson based on its misleading advertisements.
 However, the unfair competition and other damage had been done and Robinson was unable to secure replacement financing by the end of the year.

 Robinson was forced into Receivership.
-As a last attempt to save the company it filed for protection from creditors in Chapter 11 federal bankruptcy court.
+During the Receivership, the Receiver conducted an auction selling off substantially all assets that served as collateral for the bank loan.
+Prior to the auction results being finalized and as a last attempt to save the company it filed for protection from creditors in Chapter 11 federal bankruptcy court.